ryantbrown/reaktion.js/readme.md

 Reaktion JS
 ========

 Reaktion JS is a lightweight, flexible jQuery plugin for generating responsive, nested navigation menus.
 It allows developers to get up and running extremely quickly and is completely customizable.
 By default it uses [Font Awesome](http://fortawesome.github.io/Font-Awesome/) instead of images and contains a LESS file with variables for easy customization.
-For more information including documentation and integration examples please visit the [Reaktion JS website](http://reaktionjs.com)

 Demo
 ------

-You can view the different demo's on the [Reaktion JS website](http://reaktionjs.com/demos)
+You can view a demo here: [http://ryantbrown.io/code/reaktionjs](http://ryantbrown.io/code/reaktionjs)

 Usage
 ------